magedeveloper/dataviewer/Documentation/Changelog/Index.rst

 - [FEATURE] Pager-Plugin for paging records
 - [TASK] Corrected sorting by fields
 - [FEATURE] Bootstrap CSS Compatibility for all plugins
+- [TASK] Fields are now sorted by PID in selector boxes
+- [FEATURE] Save Value from generated fluid to the database (e.g. for custom search values)
 - [DOC] Documentation update

 **1.5.0**